 2. Arts and Crafts Community

 Gatlinburg is home to some amazing artists.
+In fact, the town of Gatlinburg began as an artisan community!

 Anyone visiting Gatlinburg should check out the Arts and Crafts Community.
 Located a few miles south of downtown, it houses many workshops and studios of the resident artist and crafters.

-Feel free to walk the 8-mile loop and enjoy the sights of people creating and crafting.
+Feel free to drive the 8-mile loop and enjoy the sights of people creating and crafting.
 You can purchase truly one of a kind creations that are sure to be great conversation starters back home.

 It’s completely free to visit.
 And it’s a great way to absorb the local culture.
 And maybe help a few artists out too!